athlohangade/img-gen-stable-diff-model/README.md

 This project is simple demonstration of Image Generation using Stable Diffusion model built by Stability AI.

-The project uses two models from the `diffusers` library *stable-diffusion-xl-base-1.0* and *stable-diffusion-xl-refiner-1.0* to generate images.
+The project uses two open-sourced models from the `diffusers` library *stable-diffusion-xl-base-1.0* and *stable-diffusion-xl-refiner-1.0* to generate images.
 These models are developed by [Stability AI](https://stability.ai/).
 The base model can be used as a solo module without refiner model.

 ## Usage